venkateshakula1729/CS253-Python-Assignment/README.md

 ## Task

 You are provided with a training dataset and a test dataset.
 The goal is to train a machine-learning model (SVM, KNN, Decision Tree, Random Forest, Naive Bayes, or similar) on this dataset and perform **multi-class classification** to predict the education level of election winners.
 Only standard Python ML libraries are used (pandas, NumPy, scikit-learn, etc.).
-No deep learning libraries such as PyTorch, TensorFlow, Keras, or ANN-based methods are allowed to be used.
+No deep learning libraries such as PyTorch, TensorFlow, Keras, or ANN-based methods are used.

 ---